 Experienced aircrew from FAA Squadrons were therefore selected to train on all weather fighters, and Wyatt was amongst those chosen.
 He joined three other RAN pilots to train in England in 1955, first on Meteor aircraft at Brawdy in Wales with the RAF and then on Meteor NF 11s at Leeming in Yorkshire, which were fitted with the air intercept radar.
 It was here that the RAN pilots teamed up with their observers who had finished their training on the air intercept radar in RAF Colerne near Bath on WW2 Brigand aircraft.
 Wyatt’s observer was LEUT Barry Eccleston.

 On completion of the Course, Wyatt and his course-mates joined the nucleus of what would become RAN’s 808 Squadron, then assembling at RNAS Yeovilton.
 Ex RN Sea Venom Mk 20s were borrowed to get the Squadron underway.
-While at Yeovilton, Wyatt was married to Judy who came over from Australia, in a beautiful English Church in a village setting, and the happy couple moved into a comfortable cottage locally.
+In September 1955 Wyatt was married to Judith Wilks from Australia in the parish church at Yeovilton, and the happy couple moved into a comfortable cottage locally.

-The Squadron was later visited by CMDR George Brown, an RAN officer from Navy HQ staff.
+In the new year the Squadron was visited by CMDR George Brown, an RAN officer from Navy HQ staff.
 After visiting 808 Squadron, CMDR Brown was to fly down to Naval Air Station Culdrose in Cornwall to visit the two RAN Gannet Squadrons working up there.
 Wyatt was to fly him down in one of the Venoms on 5th January 1956.

 On the day the weather was overcast with a low cloud base and conditions must have been close to minimum allowable for flying.
 However Wyatt was by then well practised in instrument flying and was in fact the Squadron’s Instrument Flying Examiner.
 On take-off from Yeovilton he did not enter a steep enough climb from the end of the runway to clear obstacles and the aircraft clipped a tree.
 It gradually lost height before striking a chimney of a house in Ilchester, scattering bricks across the major Ilchester to Shepton Mallet road.
 The aircraft then crashed into a caravan park being used as married quarters for men at the nearby RNAS Yeovilton.